 Tip 3: Be prepared to fight.
 With Jinny, the Parish, neighbours, and Jeremy all in support we weren’t prepared to let our house go without a fight.
-Our planner’s team lead asked if we were willing to compromise, and I flatly said no. This is our one chance to build here and they’d given me no reason other than an opinion as to why we couldn’t.
-An opinion no one else agreed with.
+Our planner’s team lead asked if we were willing to compromise, and I flatly said no. This is our one chance to build here and they’d yet to given an actual reason we couldn’t.
+Only an opinion no one else agreed with.
 Looking back this was a pivotal point.
-Had we agreed to changes planning would have continued to push, or rejected our plans and we’d of had to go to appeal.

 After the planners’ site visit on Wednesday 3rd September, things came to a head the following Friday.
 We received an email from Jeremy informing us planning were going to reject our application and we would have to go to appeal.
 This is where we enter a whole new tier of costs, and our case goes in front of local councillors to be determined.

-Planning can say what they like during these meetings, and if there isn’t enough time we might not have been able to state our case.
+Planning can say what they like during these meetings.
+If there isn’t enough time we might not have been able to state our case.
 However, the email also CC’d Jinny Clark.
 Jinny rang our local councillor and explained the situation.
 He then rang planning, and we received an email stating we’d been granted delegated approval.
 This is when a local councillor tells planning it’s approved!
 We should expect this to be written up and with us Monday 8th September!!!!

 Monday comes and goes, you can imagine I’m frequently checking my email!
 Tuesday comes and goes… Still nothing!
 Wednesday lunchtime I’ve had enough, and try to ring our planner to find out what’s going on.

 Tip 4: Redial!
 If you need to speak to planning just keep dialling.
-The planner only ever once answered the phone on my first attempt to call.
-It usually took 2-3 presses of redial, minimum.
+Getting through usually took 2-3 presses of redial, minimum.
 I’m aware this makes me an annoying customer but I was driven to it by their unprofessional nature:

 Not doing things they committed to.